 You can also find more information about the residence permit card at the Swedish Migration Agency's website.

-If you obtain a permit to work in Sweden a family member (e.g. husband/wife and unmarried children under 21) may be granted a residence permit for the same period of time.
+If you obtain a permit to work in Sweden, your family member (spouse or unmarried children under 21) may be granted a residence permit for the same time period.
 If you receive a permit for at least six months, members of your family can also obtain work permits.
-Family members who are granted a residence permit need a residence permit card (see above).

 Read more about residence permits for family members on the Swedish Migration Agency's website.